joaosds/nematic-learning/README.md

 ## Software requirements
 ### OS Requirements
-The package has been tested on the following systems.
+The package has been tested on the following systems with Python >= 3.9:

 + Linux: CentOS 6.8, Fedora 38 and Arch Linux